-The LIIFT 4 program is offered through BOD.
+Theses workouts are only offered through BOD.
 You do not get DVDs.
 However, depending on the package you purchase, you may get some of the required and recommended accessories, such as resistance bands and a foam roller.

 The core component of the program is the 32 workouts that are offered through the BOD streaming service.
 You can open the app on your mobile device, computer, or streaming device and join Joel for real-time workouts.